 The NESO estimated costs are outlined in Annex 5.

 Network Operators are already working to implement the requirements of CIM and the Long-Term Development Statement (Distribution SLC25).
 It is estimated that implementation costs of GC0139 will partly be covered by the ongoing work on the Long-Term Development Statement.
 Annual preparation and reporting costs may increase compared to the current PC preparation, submission and reporting costs.

+The Workgroup acknowledged the need for trial data exchanges between Network Operators and NESO, suggesting the creation of a new working group for coordination after the legal text is approved.

 Governance Arrangements